 Up to one in three people who have COVID-19 can spread the virus without knowing.
 This is because they have no symptoms.
 To reduce the spread of the virus, we need to identify those individuals.
 We can do this in our school by carrying out lateral flow tests at home twice every week.
 These tests are an additional risk mitigation step to ensure we keep students and our community safe in school.
 The more asymptomatic students we can identify, the more chance we will have to minimize the spread.

-Once students have had their three lateral flow tests on their return to school, home testing kits will be given to them to take home.
-Students will receive two boxes of test kits – both containing 3 tests - with a leaflet on how to take the test and report the results.
+Home testing kits will be given to students for them to take home.
+Students will receive two boxes of test kits with a leaflet on how to take the test and report the results.
 There are enough tests to take students up to the Easter break.
 Tests are free of charge.